-Take the work out of making brittle candy with this easy microwave peanut brittle recipe.
-It is super simple to make and you can be enjoying the best peanut brittle in 30 minutes or less.
+Take the work out of making brittle candy with this easy microwave recipe.
+This easy peanut brittle is super simple and can be made in 30 minutes or less.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Peanut brittle is a delicious hard caramel-like candy filled with chunks of peanuts.
 It is the perfect balance of sweet and salty.

 It is called “brittle” because the candy itself is very brittle.
 It is made in a sheet and easily broken into pieces because of the air pockets produced by the baking soda.

 This delicious treat is sometimes called Christmas candy because it makes a wonderful gift for the holidays.

 Microwave Peanut Brittle Ingredients

 You will only need 6 simple ingredients for this easy microwave peanut brittle.
 You probably have all 6 ingredients already, so you should be good to go!
 However, just in case, here’s a list: